mmerrifield/shipwatch/README.md

 shipwatch
 =========

-Citizen science tool to track illegal, under-reported, and under-regulated (IUU) fishing
+Citizen science tool to track illegal, unreported, and unregulated (IUU) fishing

+This project was created at the fishackathon.co event in Monterey California, June 13, 2014 by:

+Conner Frey
+Morgan Chang
+Colin Gremillion
+Matt Merrifield